 These are the kind of odds and ends that you need to plan for when creating a restaurant budget.
-There are tons of things on this, and it’s exactly the kind of accoutrements that will nickel and dime your budget.
-There isn’t any solid equation out there to assess your needs, although you can find utensil/glassware calculators online.
-That’s a good start point, but may not speak to your needs in specific.
-As a rule of thumb, you may establish two to three time more utensils/dishware/etc. than your maximum capacity.
+There are tons of things on this, and it’s exactly the kind of accouterments that will nickel and dime your budget.
+There isn’t any solid equation out there to assess your needs, although you can find utensils/glassware calculators online.
+That’s a good start point but may not speak to your needs in specific.
+As a rule of thumb, you may establish two to three times more utensils (or dishware, etc) than your maximum capacity.
 As customers come and go, this allows your staff time to prep.

 - Sauté pans

 - Mixing bowls